3D printing for architects and the architecture industry

 3D printing realistic architectural models

-• A wide choice of 3D printing materials and colors
+- A wide range of 3D printing materials with different properties and textures

 3D printed model manufactured by a ZPrinter.
 Image Credit: The Realization Group – Z Corporation/3D Systems